 How does being diagnosed with schizophrenia make it harder for college students to succeed?

-How will your organization help college students with schizophrenia?
+How will your organization help college students with schizophrenic symptoms?

 - Spread awareness